 Sometimes, surgery is necessary.

 People may experience itchiness and pain at the location of the scar.
 Other scars can restrict movements.
 Some people may experience emotional and psychological distress from the appearance of scars.

 Doctors can prescribe treatments to reduce the appearance of scarring, but they must also address the psychological impact and physical restrictions a scar can cause.

-Researchers estimate that scar treatments in the United States cost over $20 billion every year.
+Researchers estimate that scar treatments in the United States cost over